argoproj/argo-helm/charts/argo-cd/README.md

 ### 2.14.7 and above

-The `matchLabels` key in the ArgoCD Appliaction Controller is no longer hard-coded.
+The `matchLabels` key in the ArgoCD Application Controller is no longer hard-coded.
 Note that labels are immutable so caution should be exercised when making changes to this resource.

 ### 2.10.x to 2.11.0